DIY Apple AirPrint/Play & Homekit on Raspberry Pi

-Notes to self on OS Prep (DietPi IS Raspbian) and some handy optimized packages ...
+Notes to self on OS Prep (DietPi IS RaspOS) and some handy optimized packages ...

-Our old printer finally passed away, so HomePi no longer provides AirPrint services, but here's the original raspbian recipe ...
-Last used on Stretch (cups 2.2.1) but it should be close, CUPS is pretty solid and common.
+Our old printer finally passed away, so HomePi no longer provides AirPrint services, but here's the original recipe updated for DietPi.
+I ran a quick test, looks to be good-to-go.
 Install/setup takes ~30 Mins.
-Here's the original guide, it may be updated for Buster and beyond.

-HomeBridge is still not part of DietPi software library ... manual install required, but it's a LOT easier than it used to be!
+HomeBridge is still not part of DietPi software library ... manual install required, but it is A LOT easier than it used to be!

-This will still take some time, count on an hour with minimal plugin playtime!
+This one will still take some time, count on an hour with minimal plugin playtime!

 Touch-ups & Tweaks